 With interest rates rising and loan volume falling, a steady stream of borrower business is far from guaranteed.
 Today, strong relationships that facilitate reliable referral business are vital for loan officer success.
 And when it comes to referrals, real estate agents still provide the most profitable leads.

-Forging a close professional relationship with an agent is one of the most valuable things you can do for your lending career, but empty promises and miscommunication from loan officers has made many agents hesitant to collaborate with lenders.
+Forging a close professional relationship with an agent is one of the most valuable things you can do for your lending career, but empty promises and miscommunication from loan officers have made many agents hesitant to collaborate with lenders.

-1. Show your industry knowledge.
+1. Share your industry knowledge.

 2. Add value with email marketing.